kakserpom/php-hardened-rs/README.md

   `X-Frame-Options`, `X-XSS-Protection`, `X-Content-Type-Options`,
   `X-Permitted-Cross-Domain-Policies`, `Report-To`, `Integrity-Policy`,
   and `Integrity-Policy-Report-Only`.
-- Strongly-typed enums for frame & XSS modes, with optional URIs for “ALLOW-FROM” and reporting.
+- Strongly-typed enums for frame & XSS modes, with optional URIs for `ALLOW-FROM` and reporting.
 - Configure each header with `set…()` methods, then gather with `build()` or emit via `send()`.

 <details>